sanchosimmy/Comtrade_reader_2013/README.md

 # Comtrade_reader
 Based on python3
 Please install all dependancies :(tkinter,matplotlib,numpy etc)

+Works only for rev.2013 of c37.111